UniMath/agda-unimath/src/metric-spaces/cauchy-approximations-premetric-spaces.lagda.md

 ## References

-Our defintion of Cauchy approximation follows Definition 4.5.5 of
+Our definition of Cauchy approximation follows Definition 4.5.5 of
 {{#cite Booij20PhD}} and Definition 11.2.10 of {{#cite UF13}}.

 {{#bibliography}}